 \subsection{Final Stabilizer States}

 In this subsection we will characterize final states (\ref{Cluster state after measuring a,b for general unitary transformation}) that are stabilizer states, as defined in subsection \ref{Subsection:Stabilizer States}.
 We will retain the structure of the stabilizers as in (\ref{Clusters eigenvalue equation}), and allow the stabilizers to be composed of single qubit operators that are not necessarily Pauli matrices.
+We will consider the cases were the stabilizer operators differ from the stabilizer operators of the required fused cluster state (\ref{Clusters eigenvalue equation}) only by the operators acting on qubit $e$.
+In particular, every final state that is the required fused cluster state up to a single-qubit rotation on qubit $e$, is also a stabilizer state because applying such a rotation on the operators acting on $e$, on the stabilizers of the required fused cluster state yields the set of stabilizers for the appropriate final state.
+In theorem \ref{Theorem - when it's cluster state up to 1-qubit gate operation} we show that the converse also holds - the final states that are stabilizer states are also the required fused final state up to a single-qubit rotation acting on $e$, specifically a $Z$ rotation.
 The results are summarized in Figure \ref{fig:stab_condition}.

 \begin{theorem} [Stabilizer state] The state (\ref{Cluster state after measuring a,b for general unitary transformation}) is a stabilizer state iff $A=D=0$ and $|B|=|C|$, or $B=C=0$ and $|A|=|D|$.
-In these two cases, the cluster state is obtained by applying a single qubit rotation gate on the qubit $e$. \end{theorem}
+In these two cases, the cluster state is obtained by applying a single qubit rotation gate on the qubit $e$.
+This theorem holds for any value of $|n(b)|$ (even $|n(b)|>2$). \end{theorem}